mattmccormick/statprocon/README.md

 XmR is short for individual values (X) and a moving range (mR).
 More chart data options can be added via pull requests.

-For more information, I invite you to read "Making Sense of Data" by Donald Wheeler.
+For more information, I invite you to read [Making Sense of Data by Donald Wheeler](https://www.amazon.com/Making-Sense-Data-Donald-Wheeler/dp/0945320728).

 ## Dependencies